The Ocean Genome Legacy accepts well-documented legally collected specimens from anyone. That open policy has guided the collection’s growth.

 “Literally every time you go into the deep sea, you find species that haven’t been described before,” Distel said.

-A handful of samples in the repository are from endangered species.
+Some specimens in the collection are from legally, ethically, humanely collected specimens of endangered species, typically subsamples of material collected for other research purposes.
 For example, with funding from the National Fish and Wildlife Foundation, Ocean Genome Legacy has built a reference DNA collection of black corals.

 In truth, these corals are rarely black, instead coming in hues of white, red, green, yellow, and brown.
 They have historically been harvested to make jewelry.
 There is one legal black coral fishery in the world—and several illegal sites.
 Ocean Genome Legacy’s black coral DNA collection can help researchers distinguish between corals from the legal fishery and the illegal ones, to help enforce regulation to protect this vulnerable species.